pissang/emage/README.md

 ####Histogram compute####

-Histogram compute is done in shaders and is quite efficient
+Histogram compute is done in shaders and can be quite efficient

 	// Pass in the image you want to compute histogram var histogram = new emage.Histogram(image);